solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-01-enable-azure-cosmos-db-nosql-vector-search.md

       ![Screenshot of the Container Vector Policy specified above entered into the New Container dialog.](media/07-azure-cosmos-db-container-vector-policy.png)

    6. Select **OK** to create the database and container.

+   7. Wait for the container to be created before proceeding.
+It may take several minutes for the container to be ready.